Spanish cities commitment to the MUFPP

 • Begoña García Bernal, Secretary of State for Agriculture and Food fro Spain

-Pepe Esquinas, a former FAO member, opened the awarding cerimony with a passionate address about the world’s need for better production and redistribution rather than just more production.
+Pepe Esquinas, a former FAO member, opened the awarding ceremony with a passionate address about the world’s need for better production and redistribution rather than just more production.

 The Annual event is an occasion for the RMA to celebrate with the “Ciudades y Pueblos que Alimentan 2024” (Cities and Towns that Feed 2024) awards.
 In this second edition of the competition, the three best practices concerning urban food policies receive recognition for their work, at least one of which is dedicated specifically to small municipalities.
 In addition, a fourth prize is awarded in collaboration with the MUFPP.